-Bridge on the River Kwai Location
+Bridge on the River Kwai (1957)

 In March 1958, The Bridge on the River Kwai swept seven Academy Awards including the award for Best Picture.
-The movie, exploring the lives of British prisoners of war being held at a Japanese prison camp in Burma, was filmed in Sri Lanka (then called Ceylon) near the town of Kitulgala, which is known for its rainforests, adventure sports and activities.
+The movie, explores the lives of British prisoners of war being held at a Japanese prison camp in Burma, was filmed in Sri Lanka (then called Ceylon) near the town of Kitulgala, which is known for its rainforests, adventure sports and activities.
 The movie was based on the 1952 novel by Pierre Boulle.